ltxplorer/chrome-extension/README.md

-# chrome-extension
+# DEPRECATED
+This project is now deprecated in favor of https://github.com/TronWatch/TronLink

-Tron wallet chrome extension that uses https://github.com/tronwallet/trxwallet application.
+Tron wallet chrome extension that uses https://github.com/trxplorer/trxwallet application.

 The chrome extension uses trxwallet extension mechanism in order to provide a simple but effective way to sign transactions offline while never submitting/revealing the private key to third party websites/applications.

 ## Chrome extension features

-For currently implemented wallet features see : https://github.com/tronwallet/trxwallet
+For currently implemented wallet features see : https://github.com/trxplorer/trxwallet

 In addition to TRXWallet features that can be used in the extension, the chrome-extension can be easily invoked by third party website or applications in order to request the authorization for a transaction